Grandma’s tent saloon

 “There’s no reason to hurry,” she replied.
 “No one will come up here tonight after the shooting in the village.
 I doubt if the sheriff and his men are back yet.”

 When Gideon reached into his pocket, she put out her hand to stop him.
 “No guest in my home as ever paid for his liquor.
-Now, Gideon,” his name flowed freely this time, and a wide grin appeared on her face pulling the many little wrinkles from her thin dark lips and tightened her philtrum that furrowed deeply up to her nose, “I have a pot filled with pig and potatoes.
-Are you hungry?”
+Now, Gideon,” his name flowed freely this time, and a wide grin appeared on her face pulling the many little wrinkles from her thin dark lips and tightened her philtrum that furrowed deeply up to her nose, “I have a pot filled with pig and potatoes, are you hungry?”

 ** 4 **

 A clattering sound of pots and pans from behind the curtain made Gideon look up from his dinner.
 Two venal cowhands burst into the saloon, almost ripping the curtain from its hanging place.
 One man forced Grandma before him at arm’s length, the fingers of his left hand fastened at the back of her neck.
 She cowered forward with scrunched shoulders as she stumbled afore him on loose and unsteady legs.
-The unmerciful force of the man’s grip showed clearly on the old woman’s face.
+The unmerciful force of the man’s grip showed clearly on the old lady’s face.

 Gideon was about to call out, to tell the man to release her when a large black man rose from his wooden bench.
-Gideon estimated him to be at least six-foot-four-inches tall — if not taller — with a thick, solid neck that broadened down to powerful shoulders bulging beneath the cloth of his overall like the rounded curves of many valley mesas — of solid brawn, and muscle.
+Gideon estimated him to be at least six-foot-four-inches tall — if not taller — with a thick, solid neck that broadened down to powerful shoulders bulging beneath the cloth of his overall like the rounded curves of many valley mesas, of solid, brawn and muscle.
 In anger, the giant thrust out his jaw and started for the bar.

 “That’s far enough, Jackson!”

 Gideon turned instantly to the sound of the commanding voice.
-Scott, the arrogant young man he had met when entering the village, now stood beneath the tent-flap with a six-inch barrel Smith & Wesson, double-action, held at his hip.
+Scott, the arrogant young man he had met when entering the village, now stood beneath the tent-flap with a six-inch barrel Smith & Wesson held at his hip.
 His feet wide-set, and his brown leather ankle boots still dusted with the earth of the trail.